jan-ferdinand/zudoku/index.md

 Now it's Victor's turn.
 Theoretically, he could just turn all or some cards around – but that way he'd learn something about the solution!
-Instead, Victor chooses whether he wants to check the Sudokus's rows, or the columns, or the boxes.
+Instead, Victor chooses whether he wants to check the Sudoku's rows, or the columns, or the boxes.

 Victor chooses to check the rows.
 He takes all nine cards in the first row, shuffles them, and turns them around.